Morales del Vino: Geography and climate

 It is located near the river Duero, 5 km South of Zamora, in the Northern Plateau (700 m above sea level) of the Iberian Peninsula.
 Other cities that are near Morales del Vino are Salamanca, 56 km to the South, and 100 km to Valladolid.
 Not too far is Portugal, 60 km.

 The landscape is mainly flat, with no hills around.
 The village is surrounded by a continental cereal, legume and sunflower farm land, with some irrigated areas close to the river where maize, sugarbeet and sunflowers are also cropped.
 There are not large forests around, although some scattered trees in the fields can be found in the rainfed land or some other riverside forests are near the Duero.
-In the area of the municipality you can find the 'Soto de Pontejos' poplar forests, with wild asparagus plants growing under the trees and among other thorny shrubs.
+In the area of the municipality you can find the 'Soto de Pontejos' popular forests, with wild asparagus plants growing under the trees and among other thorny shrubs.